adobe/log-parser/README.md

 ![The Class relationship](diagrams/Log_Parser-Classes.drawio.png)

 ## Searching and organizing log data
-As of versions 1.0.4 & 1.0.5 we have a series of search and organizing the log data.
+We have a series of search and organizing the log data.

 ### Search and Filter Mechanisms
 We have introduced the filter and search mechanisms.
 These allow you to search the LogData for values for a given ParseDefinitionEntry.
 For this we have introduced the following methods: